bgd-labs/aave-proposals/src/AaveV2EthBUSDIR_20230804/BUSD-OFFBOARDING-PLAN-PART-III-AIP.md

 Withdrawal of aBUSD from the collector contract.
 The BUSD will be kept as such in the collector contract, and a separate AIP will organize the swap of BUSD into other assets at a later stage.

+Alongside this AIP, a correction of the TUSD slope2 stable parameters is proposed to match what was expected from [AIP-285](https://app.aave.com/governance/proposal/285/).

 ## References

 - [Tests](https://github.com/bgd-labs/aave-proposals/blob/main/src/AaveV2EthBUSDIR_20230804/AaveV2EthBUSDIR_20230602Test.t.sol)